NISSAN FS5R90A 5-SPEED (Borg-Warner T5)

 LUBRICANT

 The Nissan factory service manual states you can use 80/90w gear oil or "Dexron" ATF in the 280ZX NWC T5.
 In the early 1980s this would have been Dexron II ATF which is no longer made.
-Its replacement Dexron III is listed as backwards compatible with Dexron II...and I have used Dexron III for a decade in my T5 with no issues.
+Its replacement Dexron III is listed as backwards compatible with Dexron II and I have used Dexron III for a decade in my T5 with no issues.
 However in 2006 the GM license expired on Dexron III and it was upgraded to the lighter weight Dexron VI.
-While VI is said to be backward compatible with Dexron III, I suspect that means for automatic transmissions.
-For a manual transmission I prefer to stay closer to the thicker ATF version.
+While VI is said to be backward compatible with Dexron III I suspect that means for automatic transmissions.
+For a manual transmission I prefer to stay closer to the older ATF version.

 Dexron III is still on the market but look for ATF labeled "Dex/Merc" which is the non-infringing name used.
 Of course without the GM guarantee of the name Dexron the no-name formulations could be anything in the bottle.
 So I went with Valvoline Dex/Merc because I trust their quality.